 14. Make your own food

 The great thing about staying in a private home or apartment is that you often have access to a kitchen.
 Grab a few things from the local supermarket and enjoy breakfast and a coffee before you head out.
 And if you’re really on a tight budget, you can even make your own lunch to take with you and enjoy dinner at home in the evening.

 No matter what your travel plans are, there is usually a way to save money.
 For example, if you’re planning to travel the east coast of Australia, check out this post to see how I hired a campervan for $1 a day.

 While it’s great to treat yourself to a fancy hotel from time to time, you will run out of money fast if this becomes a habit.
 Let’s face it, you only need a comfortable and clean place to rest, so ditch the luxury and go budget.
 I often find 2-3* hotels, with no frills attached, are sufficient for what I need.
 I’d rather be spending the money out and about on experiences than on a fancy hotel I won’t spend any time in.

 Many cities offer a weekly metro ticket that allows unlimited travel within a certain period of time.
 So, if you’re going to use public transport frequently, this option may save you money.
 It may also be a good idea to find out if your destination offers a city pass that allows discounted entry to attractions, or access to several attractions for one set price.

-This is not a sponsored post.
-All opinions are my own and all recommendations are genuine.
 All photographs are the property of and were taken by James and Zara Aitken.